reowst/sdk/FAQ.md

 Network Next SDK steers UDP game traffic across the best path from players to game servers via centrally planned routing driven by a marketplace bidding system run once every 10 seconds per-player.

+## Wait what?
+Say that again

+Every 10 seconds, suppliers (companies who own network infrastructure), compete on performance and price to carry your game's UDP traffic.
+Network Next steers your game's traffic seamlessly across this best path, and changes the route dynamically, without your players knowing, once every 10 seconds if a better or cheaper route becomes available.

 ## Does Network Next violate Network Neutrality?

 No. Routing via bidding process ensures that we remain _supplier neutral_ and always steer traffic across the route with the best performance at the best price, without favoring any one buyer or supplier over another.